TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadFoobarPlaying/README.md

 $port.Close()
 ```

-Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the music playing data.

-Only three sets of changes need to be made:
+Only three sets of changes were made:

 Add the following global variables:
 ```